-California Institute of Regenerative Medicine Grants
+California Institute of Regenerative Medicine (CIRM) Grants

-In January 2017, the Company was awarded a research grant from the California Institute of Regenerative Medicine ("CIRM").
+In January 2017, the Company was awarded a research grant from CIRM.
 The CIRM grant stipulates various milestone-based payments to the Company with the total award of \$10.2 million over a period of four years.
-During the three and six months ended June 30, 2019, the Company received \$2.0 million related to this grant.
-As of June 30, 2019 and December 31, 2018, the Company had received \$9.2 million and \$7.2 million under the award, respectively.
+As of June 30, 2018 and December 31, 2017, the Company had received \$7.2 million and \$3.8 million under the award.

 In November 2017, the Company was awarded a second research grant from CIRM for a separate clinical trial study.
 The total amount of the research grant awarded was \$5.0 million in various milestone-based payments over a period of five years.
-During 2018, the award was amended to \$3.2 million in various-milestone payments over a period of five years, as was provided for under the terms of the original award because the Company opted not to expand the patient population participating in the study.
-During the three and six months ended June 30, 2019, the Company received \$0.7 million related to this grant.
-As of June 30, 2019 and December 31, 2018, the Company had received \$3.1 million and \$2.4 million under the award, respectively.
+As of June 30, 2018 and December 31, 2017, the Company had received \$1.6 million and \$1.1 million under the award.
 Under the terms of the CIRM grants, the Company is obligated to pay royalties and licensing fees based on a low single digit royalty percentage on net sales of CIRM-funded product candidates or CIRM-funded technology.
 The Company has the option to decline any and all amounts awarded by CIRM.
-As an alternative to royalty payments, the Company has the option to convert the award to a loan.
+As an alternative to revenue sharing, the Company has the option to convert the award to a loan.
 No such election has been made as of the date of the issuance of these financial statements.
 In the event that the Company terminates a CIRM-funded clinical trial, it will be obligated to repay the remaining CIRM funds on hand.